-V is a Personal Trainer and Nutrition Coach and former member of the Royal Navy, joining at 17 years of age she completed a career as a Medic and Pharmacy Technician which included an operational tour of Afghanistan.
+I am a Personal Trainer and Nutrition Coach, a former member of the Royal Navy, joining at 17 years of age I completed a career as a Medic and Pharmacy Technician which included an operational tour of Afghanistan.

-Taking a break from being an athlete, V completed arduous training to serve as a member of a specialist military unit where she has worked in high-performance teams in tough environments, physically and mentally.
+Taking a break from being an athlete, I completed arduous training to serve as a member of a specialist military unit where I have worked in high-performance teams in tough environments, physically and mentally.

-She has always had a passion for health, fitness and living a positive life and over her career she has realised the importance of mindset and resilience to live with optimal health through a stressful fast paced lifestyle.
+I have always had a passion for health, fitness and living a positive life and over my career, I have realised the importance of mindset and resilience to live with optimal health through a stressful fast paced lifestyle.

-Looking back at her years of racing and a career in a high pressure environment V believes that there are five pillars of health that need to be kept in check to ensure you are living your healthiest life.
+Looking back at my years of racing and a career in a high pressure environment I believe that there are five pillars of health that need to be kept in check to ensure you are living your healthiest life.
 These are:

 As a population we need to move more, it will depend on the individual and desired goals what that movement looks like.
 It can be anything from walking, running, exercises, yoga, swimming.
 By introducing these goals and habits a healthier life will be led and the movement will get easier.

 The essential part of living, we need food as fuel to get through our daily lives.
 Fuel supports our bodies functioning and also builds our defence system to avoid getting ill.
 A common saying is that you wouldn't run your car with an empty tank…you also wouldn't get very far if you put the wrong type of fuel in your tank.